 This country has more species of plants per area unit than any other country in South America.
 18% of the total discovered birds in world, 1,655 birds, are found in Ecuador.
 The 382 mammal species that exist in this country, comprise 7% of the 5,490 species registered in the world.
 It is, in summary, a rich tropical region, with wetlands, due to its privileged geographic location in the Neotropics, which makes it form part of this privileged list of biodiversity.

-Home to between 10 and 12% of the species of the planet.
-Why does it have these fantastic biodiversity statistics?
-Because of its privileged geographic position, the variety of climates and its complex topography, which have propitiated a wide variety of conditions.
-Additionally, it is one of the countries with the longest coastlines and has its own exclusive sea "the Golf of California", which is the largest reef in the world.
+Mexico is home to between 10 and 12% of the species of the planet.
+What is the reason for these fantastic data on biodiversity?
+Its privileged geographical position, the variety of climates and its complex topography, which have favored a great variety of conditions.
+In addition, it is one of the countries in the world with the greatest extension of coasts and has an exclusive sea, the Gulf of California, which is the second largest reef in the world.

-Throughout its vast area, the US has almost 400 National Parks where we find deserts, glaciers, forests, lowlands and canyons.
-In accordance with the climate of each zone, the native vegetation and animal life shows a great variety.
-Yosemite, Yellowstone, Glacier Bay in Alaska, Hawaii...
-A paradise of bio-diversity.
+In its vast extension, the USA has almost 400 National Parks among which we find deserts, glaciers, forests, plains and canyons.
+According to the climate of each zone, the autochthonous vegetation and animal life, is characterized by the variety.
+Yosemite, Yellowstone, the Glacier Bay in Alaska, Hawaii ...
+A paradise in terms of biodiversity.

-It is the third largest country in the world.
-Its great diversity of landscapes and variety of natural resources, are spread throughout its mountains (which fill 43% of the country).
-It has 30,000 plants and 6,347 vertebrates, which is 10% and 14% of the animals and plants present in the world.
-But, again, between 15% and 20% of the plants are on the border of extinction, affecting the survival of up to 40,000 biological species.
+It is the third largest land area in the world.
+Its great diversity of landscapes and a great variety of natural resources are distributed in its mountains (which occupy 43% of the territory).
+It has 30,000 plants and 6,347 vertebrates, representing 10% and 14% of the animals and plants of the world.
+But, once again, between 15% and 20% of the plants are on the verge of extinction, affecting the survival of up to 40,000 biological species.

-The bio-diversity of its mountains, marine life, indigenous population... turn the Philippines into a paradise of bio-diversity, with over 7100 islands rich in vegetation and animal life.
-Sadly, its jungles constantly suffer exploitation of their natural resources, therefore they must stay vigilant.
-The increasing frequency of typhoons due to climate change is another factor that can destroy this pearl of the planet.
+The biodiversity of its mountains, its marine life, its indigenous population ... make the Philippines one of the paradises of biodiversity, with its more than 7,100 islands of great vegetable and animal wealth.
+Unfortunately, their forests suffer the constant exploitation of natural resources, so they must stay alert.
+The increasingly incessant scourge of typhoons due to climate change is also another factor that may end up destroying this pearl the planet.

-The interesting thing about Australia, is that despite being mainly desert or, at least, semi-arid, it has a wide variety of habitats that also include tropical jungles.
-Its climates are extremely variable, but thanks to the isolation in time experimented by other continents, this means that 85% of the flowering plants, 84% of the mammals, over 45% of the birds, and 90% of the fish from the temperate coastal regions (where the most bio-diversity is contained) are endemic.
+The curious thing about Australia is that despite being mostly desert or, at least, semi-arid, it has a great diversity of habitats where tropical forests are also found.
+Its climates are very variable, but thanks to the isolation in time that it experiences from other continents, it obtains that of 85% of the flowering plants, 84% of the mammals, more than 45% of the birds, and 90% of the fish from temperate coastal areas (where the greatest biodiversity is concentrated) are endemic.